civicdmv/civicdmv.github.io/README.md

 # CivicDMV

-CivicDMV is a community project working to transform the Department of Motor Vehicles.
+CivicDMV is a community project working to re-imagine the Department of Motor Vehicles.

 ## Get started